foqueiroz/arcdocs.github.io/book/software/libraries/hpctoolkit.md

-## The hpctoolkit module on the HPC
+## The HPCToolkit module on the HPC

-The hpctoolkit module can be loaded into your environment with the following command:
+The HPCToolkit module can be loaded into your environment with the following command:

 ```bash
 $ module add hpctoolkit
 ```

-The hpctoolkit module is available on ARC3 and ARC4:
+The HPCToolkit module is available on ARC3 and ARC4:

 ```{list-table}
 :header-rows: 1